Where to Stay in Key West: Best Areas and Hotels

 - Where To Stay In Key West, Florida: 11 Best Areas to Stay in Key West

-- Old Town (Key West Historic District), best area close to tourist attractions
+- 📌 Old Town (Key West Historic District), where to stay for first time visitors

 So, now you know exactly what you’re looking for while reading, I am going to show you what I believe are the 11 best areas to stay in Key West.
 I will show you where each is, what it has to offer and who will benefit the most from staying there.